raganwald/braythwayt.com/_posts/2015-01-16-write-for-yourself-rewrite-for-others.md

 If I share that writing, perhaps as an essay on the internet, perhaps it's a talk I give at a conference, I have an audience who can critique the idea.
 This forces me to make some reasonable standard of quality.
 I don't mind being wrong, but I don't want to  embarass myself.
 An essay might read like stream-of-consciousness, but it shouldn't read like drunken raving.

 But really, truly, the big work of writing for me is taking an idea from a glimmer to exposition.
 That is hard work, I have spent weeks full-time getting a conference talk to flow.
 But that work is mostly thinking and organizing.
-For me, a presentation at a conference is just the "tip of the iceberg."
-This presentation took me weeks to prepare, and it was over in forty-three minutes:
+For me, the performance part of a presentation at a conference is just the "tip of the iceberg."

+For example, my Webrebels keynote "I have a good feeling about this" took me weeks to prepare, and it was over in forty-three minutes:

 <iframe src="//player.vimeo.com/video/76141334" width="500" height="275" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-I never gave it again, so that peparation time isn't amortized over multiple presentations.
+I never give presentations again, so the peparation isn't amortized over multiple presentations.
 Furthermore, I haven't been able to refine the presentation, to incioporate feedback, go become more comfortable delivering the talk as a speaker.

 In fact, I ad-libbed the specific words I spoke, which I always do with my talks.
 I don't work off a script.
 If something feels awkward, I have to just plow ahead.
 If you watch the whole thing, you'll see there was a techncial problem with the A/V, a problem I might have been able to prevent in future performances.